VBodrov/StarsServer/README.md

 Project have been made for cooperative Players vs AI play in mind (You could find it out by merging m files code), but could be upgraded for PvP gamestyle.

+This project was made for fun, you could use it at any means, or as inspiration.
+Be cause i have cleaned code from any personal information, and change some hardcode pieces no success guarantees. %)